muftring/iu-statistics/final-exam/submission.md

 A value of 0.1 indicates that there is essentially no relationship.

-**4.** Suppose that in a bivariate regression model, the effect of an independent variable on the dependent variable is positive and statistically significant, but when a second variable is added to the model, the effect of the original independent variable becomes negative and statistically significant.
+**4.** *Suppose that in a bivariate regression model, the effect of an independent variable on the dependent variable is positive and statistically significant, but when a second variable is added to the model, the effect of the original independent variable becomes negative and statistically significant.
 Explain why this would occur.
-What implications does this have for model specification in terms of omitting independent variables?
+What implications does this have for model specification in terms of omitting independent variables?*

+This indicates that there is likely a spurious relationship between $x_{1}$ (the original independent variable) and $y$ due to a mutual dependence on $x_{2}$ (the second independent variable), which further indicates that $x_{2}$ is likely the common causal factor.

+In the bivariate case $x_{1}$ has a positive association with $y$.
+The multiple regression which includes $x_{2}$ uncovers the true negative relationship between $x_{1}$ and ${y}$.
+Even if in a bivariate model we observe $x_{2}$ having a strong positive association with $y$, if $x_{1}$ and $x_{2}$ are also correlated, we cannot discount $x_{1}$'s importance (or exclude it from the model).
+With the multivariate model we have more predictive accuracy on the response variable by including both explanatory varaibles.

+This is a case of **Simpson's Paradox.**

+The implications raise ethical and moral questions.
+This situation has the ability to create opportunity for bias and producing an intentionally misleading model.
+For example, if someone wanted to implicate the first explanatory variable as the sole causal connection for significantly higher levels in the response variable (perhaps in an attempt to exonerate the second explanatory variable), they would exclude the second explanatory variable from the model.

 **5.** *Given the least squares regression equation, Ŷ = 1,202 + 1,133X, when X = 3, what does Ŷ equal?*